-“There are a lot of concerns that would have to be addressed for any type of net-pen facility to move forward,” said Tammy Newcombe, senior water policy adviser for the Michigan Department of Natural Resources, to the AP.
+“There are a lot of concerns that would have to be addressed for any type of net-pen facility to move forward,” said Tammy Newcombe, senior water policy adviser for the Michigan Department of Natural Resources, to The Detroit News.

-Members of the panel recommend undertaking pilot projects that could be closely monitored and setting up strict requirements for net location, waste control and disease prevention.
-This would give a chance to work out the kinks before larger-scale operations began.
+Hearing the concerns, members of the panel recommended that the state might undertake some pilot projects to test the safety and efficiency of the facilities.
+These pilot projects could be closely monitored and would include setting up strict requirements for net location, waste control and disease prevention.
+The pilot projects would give facility managers and the state the time to work out any kinks before larger-scale operations began.

-“If one thing goes wrong, it could sacrifice the quality of the Great Lakes for years to come,” said Sean Hammond, deputy policy director of the council, to the AP.
+“If one thing goes wrong, it could sacrifice the quality of the Great Lakes for years to come,” said Sean Hammond, deputy policy director of the council, as reported by The Detroit News.